 Amendment No. P-3 incorporated changes to the Plan as required by the Canada Customs and Revenue Agency in order to comply with the Income Tax Act.
 Amendment No. P-3 included restrictions on the bridge pension and the amount being paid out upon termination or death in accordance with the Income Tax Act.
-The Plan was amended to only allow a member to transfer their excess contributions upon retirement to an
+The Plan was amended to only allow a member to transfer their excess contributions upon retirement to anThis appendix contains a brief summary of the provisions of the Plan that are relevant for valuation purposes.